oroinc/documentation/index.rst

 The Book
 --------

-Platform architecture and design in details:
+Overview of Platform architecture, design and key features.
+This section will help to understand better platform design and technical details.

 .. toctree::
     book/index

 The Cookbook
 ------------

-"Hot to" guides and easy solutions for complex requests:
+Developer guidance to specific features and implementations, collection of "How to" articles that allow to achieve result in quick and right way without going deep into technical details.

 .. toctree::
     cookbook/index

 User Guide
 ----------

-Platform administration and configuration
+End user oriented documentation that explains how to administer and configure platform features.

 .. toctree::
     user_guide/index

 Community Guide
 ---------------